luis-barrera/.dotfiles/setup-laptop.md

     - `sudo pacman -S --needed - < pacman-packages.txt`
     - `paru -S --needed - < aur-packages.txt`
 1. Install `emacs` from pacman, then install `doom emacs` from GitHub.
+1. Setup google-drive:
+    - Install `rclone` from pacman.
+    - (Optional) If already have setup in another machine, copy the `.config/rclone/rclone.config`, if not execute the next step.
+    - set up using your Google Account (a Developer Console is needed) rclone docs have a guide for that
+    - copy the service `~/scripts/rclone-google-drive.service` to `.config/systemd/user`
+    - load the service to systemctl: `systemctl --user daemon-reload`
+    - enable the service: `systemctl --user enable --now rclone-google-drive.service`.